Quick Answer

 Reviewed

-HealPT Foot Massage Roller Plantar Fasciitis Relief
+HealPT Foot Massage Roller for Plantar Fasciitis Relief

 Best for: Users who want a roller designed with physical therapy input and a wider rolling surface